edmarpaulino/fractol/README.md

 </h3>

 > <i>This project’s goal is to create a small fractal exploration program.
 Start by seeing what a fractal is.
-The constraints are as follows:
+The constraints are as follows:<br>
-• Your software should offer the Julia set and the Mandelbrot set.
+• Your software should offer the Julia set and the Mandelbrot set.<br>
 • The mouse wheel zooms in and out, almost infinitely (within the limits of the computer).
-This is the very principle of fractals.
+This is the very principle of fractals.<br>
 • You must use at least a few colors to show the depth of each fractal.
-It’s even better if you hack away on psychedelic effects.
+It’s even better if you hack away on psychedelic effects.<br>
 • A parameter is passed on the command line to define what type of fractal will be viewed.
-If no parameter is provided, or if the parameter is invalid, the program displays a list of available parameters and exits properly.
+If no parameter is provided, or if the parameter is invalid, the program displays a list of available parameters and exits properly.<br>
-• More parameters must be used for fractal parameters or ignored.
+• More parameters must be used for fractal parameters or ignored.<br>
-• You must be able to create different Julia set with the parameters of the program.
+• You must be able to create different Julia set with the parameters of the program.<br><br>
-As for the graphic representation:
+As for the graphic representation:<br>
-• ESC will exit the program.
+• ESC will exit the program.<br>
 • The use of images of the minilibX is strongly recommended.</i>

 <p align=center>